 Now, what this last image does not show is the rise of stream processors.
 Stream processors provide value by providing curated results to Kafka topics.
 For example, a stream processor may pull from one or more distributed log inputs (i.e. Kafka topics), perform some transformations, aggregations, filtering, etc. across messages in the stream and then, write the results back to the distributed log output (i.e. Kafka topic).
 The results of a stream processor back into the stream is intended for the consumption somewhere downstream.
 In other words, this is an example of developing and deploying a stream processor.
 And that, girls and boys, is why-we-are-here as they say in the business.
 Kafka Streams is one option for creating stream processors when the input and output are both Kafka topics.

 As noted on the Stream Processors and Streaming Architecture overview page, stream processors build upon key concepts such as the meaning of time, aggregations and windowing, stateless vs stateful, and processing vs delivery guarantees.
-Kafka Stream is no exception to these requirements and provides varying support for each one.
+Kafka Streams has no exceptions to these requirements and provides varying support for each one.

 Hopefully, it’s obvious by now, but the appropriate time to consider Kafka Streams is when you are building streaming processors where both the input and output are Kafka Topics.